fluidex/fluidex.github.io/src/posts_en/zkrollup-intro1.md

 ### Recording data on-chain and ETH GAS limitations

 Well this is a real constraint on TPS.
 Let's look back at the overall ZK-Rollup design.
 To ensure security/data availability, each layer-2 transaction should be recorded on chain.
-This part of data will be recorded in ETH transaction history as CALLDATA, with an average cost of 16 gas/byte.
-For a normal transfer/matched order, each transaction is estimated to be 40 bytes.
+This part of data will be recorded in ETH transaction history as CALLDATA, with an average cost of 16 gas/byte (EIP-2028: [[1]](https://eips.ethereum.org/EIPS/eip-2028), [[2]](https://blog.iden3.io/istanbul-zkrollup-ethereum-throughput-limits-analysis.html)).
+For a normal transfer/matched order, each transaction is estimated to be 40 bytes ([[1]](https://vitalik.ca/general/2021/01/05/rollup.html), [[2]](https://github.com/Loopring/protocols/blob/master/packages/loopring_v3/DESIGN.md#data-availability)).

 Let's try estimating the TPS limit by gas limitations.

 It takes ~13s for each ETH block to be mined, with maximum gas of 12.5 Million.
-Suppose a ZK-SNARK verify costs 0.3-0.5 Million gas, then each ETH block could contain at most 12,000,000 / (40\*16) ~= 20,000 transactions.
+Suppose a Groth16/Plonk ZK-SNARK verification costs 0.3-0.5 Million gas ([[1]](https://github.com/matter-labs/awesome-zero-knowledge-proofs), [[2]](https://medium.com/matter-labs/zksync-v1-1-reddit-edition-recursion-up-to-3-000-tps-subscriptions-and-more-fea668b5b0ff), [[3]](https://blog.kyber.network/research-trade-offs-in-rollup-solutions-a1084d2b444), [[4]](https://zksync.io/), [[5]](https://ethresear.ch/t/on-chain-scaling-to-potentially-500-tx-sec-through-mass-tx-validation/3477), [[6]](https://ethresear.ch/t/roll-up-roll-back-snark-side-chain-17000-tps/3675/12)), then each ETH block could contain at most 12,000,000 / (40\*16) ~= 20,000 transactions.
 So in this way, the TPS limit of ZK-Rollup would be 1500-2000.
 This is also the performance upper-bound claimed by many Rollup systems in whitepapers.

 ### Global state update on Merkle Tree

 This is a rarely discussed but crucial perspective. **The TPS of a real-world ZK-Rollup system is actually more limited by this module, rather than proving speed or gas limitations discussed above**.

 To support a large number of users and assets, we need the Merkle Tree to have a certain depth.
 Assuming we are using a binary dense account_balance merkle tree as follows, and we intend to support 1 Million users and 1000 types of assets, then the depth of the merkle tree is required to be 30.
-Suppose each transaction will cause updates on 5-10 leaf nodes, then there'll be ~200 hash calculations in total.
+Suppose each transaction will cause 5-10 times of verifications on the merkle proofs, then there'll be ~200 hash calculations in total.

 ![](/images/account_merkle_tree.png)